GurditLubana/Group-10-Meal-Planner/Devlog.md

      Dev: Dane
 Duration: 15hrs
     Tasks:
-   - Created and edited a video for team to watch if they were having trouble understanding our current codebase (please see additionalDocs/June1/video.txt)
+   - Created and edited a video for team to watch if they were having trouble understanding our current codebase (please see mealplanner docs/June1/video.txt)
    - Improved slider accessability and functionality in ViewEdibleActivity UI
    - Setup back button for viewEdibleActivity (returns to original activity that called it not hardcoded for other use)
    - Refactored objects